Sankalppund/CU_Fall_19_5813_Projects/ASSIGNMENT 6/README.md

 •	If you want to run Program 2 code, #define PROGRAM_2 to (1) in main.h file otherwise change it to (0).

-•	If you want to run the code in the test mode, for running the test scripts, #define TEST_MODE (1) in the main.h otherwise change it to (0)
+•	If you want to run the code in the test mode, for running the test scripts, #define TEST_MODE (1) in the main.h otherwise change it to (0).

-•	If you want to enable logging, write the #define value (1) to LOG_ENABLE macro in main.h
+•	If you want to enable logging, write the #define value (1) to LOG_ENABLE macro in main.h file.

 •	For logging functionalities, please follow the respective enums in the logger.h file.
 For Log level setting, use the enums in Logging_level_m.
 For functions’ enum, use the enum stated in the Function_Name_m.